harrythegemini/GU-ANLY-580-FALL-2021/README.md

 *Note: All submissions are due 11:59pm EST on the dates listed.
 Submissions turned in more than 24 hours late will be assessed a one-time 15% penalty.*

-**Lab Grading**: Labs are due at the end of the semester (except for Lab-01, which only covers onboarding related material and is due Aug 29 for Section 1, and Sep 02 for Section 2).
+**Lab Grading**: Labs are due at the end of the semester (except for Lab-01, which only covers onboarding related material and is due Sep 08).
 This flexibility is not license to fall behind; the goal is for you to spend the time that is necessary to familiarize yourself with the models, algorithms, and design patterns covered in this course, not test how quickly you can learn the material on a cursory level.
 There will be 10 graded labs each worth 2%, and one extra credit lab.
 Each lab task will be graded on a complete/incomplete basis, however incomplete tasks will not necessarily be penalized provided that effort was made to complete them (which we can glean from your git commit history and the questions you ask).

 **Final Project Grading**: The rubrik for the final project will be included in the project description released during Lab-07.